yardventure/php-coding-challenge/README.md

  - For the purpose of this exercise you should not be storing any data in a database or in storage, instead everything should be in memory using PHP.
- - Please do not delete any of the existing Entity & Service classes (or their methods), you may add additional methods, or change how existing methods work if needbe.
+ - Please do not delete any of the existing Entity & Service classes (or their methods), you may add additional methods, or change how existing methods work if necessaary.
  - Create simple frontend which will be connected with a backend that you've created.
  - There should be two pages:
     - Home Page - select subscription (weekly/fortnightly)